 “My advice to people who are looking for a school that will encourage, support, and push them to reach their goals - check out what Ashford University has to offer.
 No matter if you struggle like I have, it will all be worth it.
 So take that chance, go back to school.
-I’m 48 years old and can proudly say I’m glad to be an Ashford University graduate!”
+I can proudly say I’m glad to be an Ashford University graduate!”

 That’s how Rose Reason of Williamston, NC, describes her Ashford University experience.